 The Revelation of Jesus Christ

-After the six seals, there is a pause in Chapter 7, before the seventh seal is released.
+After the sixth seal, there is a pause in Chapter 7, before the seventh seal is released.
 A command is given to seal the harvest.
 The harvest is the remnant of Israel (7:1-8) and a remnant from all of the nations of the earth (7:9-17).
 The seal in this case represents ownership, it is what happens to everyone who believes on the Lord Jesus Christ.
 They are sealed by the Holy Spirit!

 God also has sealed us and established the guarantee with the Spirit in our hearts.—2 Corinthians 1:22 MEV